 Cloudera Express includes a free version of Cloudera Manager.
 The Cloudera Enterprise version of Cloudera Manager provides additional functionality.
-Both the Cloudera Express and Cloudera Enterprise versions automate the installation, configuration, and monitoring of CDH 5 on an entire cluster.
-See the data sheet at Cloudera Enterprise Datasheet for a comparison of the two versions.
+Both the Cloudera Express and Cloudera Enterprise versions automate the installation, configuration, and monitoring of CDH 4 or CDH 5 on an entire cluster.
+See the matrix at Cloudera Express and Cloudera Enterprise Features for a comparison of the two versions.

 The Cloudera Enterprise version of Cloudera Manager is available as part of the Cloudera Enterprise subscription offering, and requires a license.
-You can also choose a Cloudera Enterprise Enterprise Data Hub Edition Trial that is valid for 60 days.
+You can also choose a Cloudera Enterprise Data Hub Edition Trial that is valid for 60 days.